Walmart: 2020s: Development

-Walmart announced in August 2022 that locations were not going back to 24 hours with most stores now being open between 6am and 11pm.

-In January 2023, Walmart announced it would raise its minimum wage for U.S. hourly workers from $12 to $14 an hour.
-Approximately 340,000 employees are expected to receive a raise, effective in early March 2023, and Walmart's U.S. average wage is expected to be over $17.50.
-The company also announced it would be adding additional college degrees and certificates to its Live Better U program.
+In August 2022, Walmart announced that locations were not going back to 24 hours with most stores now open between 6am and 11pm.
+In January 2023, Walmart announced it would raise its minimum wage for hourly workers from $12 to $14 an hour.
+Approximately 340,000 employees were expected to receive a raise, effective in March, and Walmart's U.S. average wage was expected to be over $17.50.
+The company announced it would be adding college degrees and certificates to its Live Better U program.

-In February 2023, Walmart announced that they had made $611.3 billion in sales in the previous financial year, up 6.7%, which included a bump in the fourth quarter of the year, which saw $164 billion in sales.
-Profits for the company were also up, almost doubled from the previous year.
+In February 2023, Walmart announced it had made $611 billion in sales in the previous financial year, up 7%.
+Profits were up, almost doubled from the previous year.
+In April, the company announced it would add electric vehicle charging stations at thousands of stores by 2030, on top of the 1,300 existing stations in operation.